 Any absence by a student, which was not approved by the school district will be considered unexcused.
-An appropriate consequence as determined by school officials will occur for unexcused absences.
-After five days of unexcused absences, per quarter the F, school health aide, teacher or the building administrator will contact parents.
+After five days of unexcused absences, per quarter the \mathbf{r} , school health aide, teacher or the building administrator will contact parents.
 This contact will be to discuss the concern about the student's attendance.
 The teacher will notify the elementary office when five days of unexcused absences have occurred.